Reduce(`+`, 1:5)

 accumulate(transactions, `+`)

 #> [1] 100 80 50 100 90The running balance after each transaction.
-For more complex state (where the state is not a single number), use a list as the accumulator and a function that updates it.
+For more complex state, where the accumulator needs to carry multiple fields rather than a single number, use a list as the accumulator and a function that unpacks, updates, and repacks it.

 Exercises